7 Things You Should Check Before Booking a Private Jet for an Event

 For events like the NCAA Football Championships, you can buy tickets in advance without too much hassle.
-With very popular events, like the Super Bowl, premium seats will be a bit tougher – but it still shouldn’t be too difficult.
+With very popular events such as the Super Bowl, premium seats will probably be a bit tougher but still obtainable.

-This is an important thing to consider before you think about hiring a private jet.
-Is this going to be one of the hottest events in town?
-And if so, will that affect your decision to go?
+Before you think about hiring a private jet, ask yourself if this is going to be one of the hottest events in the region.
+And if it is, will that affect your decision to go?

-Perhaps you want to travel to one of the year’s biggest events in supreme style.
-For example, we’ve received many bookings for the Super Bowl in the past.
-It’s a huge, mainstream event that attracts fans from all over the world.
-In recent years, it has frequently reached or exceeded 100 million viewers on television.
+You might want to travel to one of the year’s biggest events in supreme style.
+We receive many bookings e.g. for the Super Bowl which is a huge, mainstream event that attracts fans from all around the world.
+In the recent years, it has frequently reached or exceeded 100 million viewers on television.

-Booking a private jet to the Super Bowl is bound to make you the envy of friends and colleagues.
+Booking a private jet to the Super Bowl is bound to make your friends and colleagues envious.
 Or it’ll make you a hero if you bring them along!

-For many, the popularity of a major event will entice them.
-But it’s also possible that you’d prefer an event which is still trendy but attracts a more modest crowd.
+For many, the popularity of a major event is enticing.
+But you may as well prefer a less mainstream event which attracts a more modest crowd.
 Something like the Westminster Kennel Club Dog Show, for instance.

 Here’s a selection of the most popular events for private jet charter:

 - NHL Winter Classic